Policy

 Where the worker does not have actual employment earnings at the time of injury, the average earnings are calculated with reference to the Average Industrial Wage for Ontario which is published and available on July 1 of the year preceding the injury.

 In this case, the average earnings are not recalculated, as the deemed earnings remain the same for the duration of the claim.
-For more information, see 12-04-03, Emergency Workers.
+For more information, refer to 12-04-03, Emergency Workers.

 Ontario Works participants